Datebook: Events around Ridgefield galore

 Second annual Holiday Plant Fundraiser Scouts BSA Orders must be received by Nov.
 20. Delivery of the orders will be the weekend of Dec.
 4. Ordering available via Ridgefield Boy Scout (the town’s first all girl Troop) Troop 19’s website, www.Troop19ct.com, or by scanning the QR Code on the fundraiser’s ordering form.

-Annual Holiday Boutique Keeler Tavern Museum and History Center Carriage Barn, until Nov.
+Annual Holiday Boutique Keeler Tavern Museum and History Center Carriage Barn, Through Nov.
 22, 11 a.m.-3 p.m. one-of-a-kind handcrafted ornaments, pillows, gloves, hats, scarves, jewelry and more.

-“Sister Is Back” Virtual Talback Nov.
-17, 7 p.m., via the Zoom application.
-Cast, crew and playwrights from summer 2019’s “Sisters Live”and livestream presentation return virtually to Keeler.
-Moderated.
-Register at: https://secure.lglforms.com/form_engine/s/CawCzWhtrP8IpANRKaNlRg.

 Chutney available beginning Nov.
 19, Can pick up orders at Keeler’s visitor center the week of the Thanksgiving holiday, Nov.
 23 through Nov.
 25, 10 a.m.-1 p.m. $10 per 8 oz. container, order at above link.